fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; Dark roasts have ruled the shelves for most of…

 You may wonder if there is any difference between regular coffee beans and espresso beans.
 The answer is yes… and no.

 An espresso bean is a coffee bean.
-The roaster or seller determines what they will can an espresso bean.
+The roaster or seller determines what they can do with an espresso bean.
 This is based on what performs best in an espresso machine.
 But, many coffees do well as espresso even if not designated as such.
 Many of the coffees on this list do not have the espresso beans label.

 Remember, the word espresso refers to the method of brewing: high pressure, high heat, short time.
 This fun video explains some key aspects of espresso.